Rebuttals to False Charges

 FALSE CHARGE: Pamela Geller has partnered with the neo-Nazi Vlaams Belang party in Belgium.

-In reality, Pamela Geller attended a conference in 2007 that was also attended by Filip Dewinter of Vlaams Belang.
+Pamela Geller attended a conference in 2007 that was also attended by Filip Dewinter of Vlaams Belang.
 This is the extent of their “partnership,” which is non-existent.
 The Vlaams Belang is actually the only pro-Israel party in Belgium, and has no neo-Nazi policies of any kind.
 The charges about Geller and the Vlaams Belang were an attempt to halt transatlantic counter-jihad cooperation.

 FALSE CHARGE: Pamela Geller has partnered with the white supremacist neo-fascist English Defence League.